lizaodawn/IMMARKUS-wiki-clone/Troubleshooting-IIIF-Manifest-Imports.md

 - __Test in other viewers:__ Try opening the manifest in alternative viewers like [Universal Viewer](https://universalviewer.io/) or [Theseus Viewer](https://theseusviewer.org/).
 If the manifest doesn’t load there either, the issue is with the source server, not IMMARKUS.

-- __Contact the collection administrators:__ The collection may be inadvertently block external access.
+- __Contact the collection administrators:__ The collection may have inadvertently blocked external access.
 Some collections may not be aware they need to explicitly enable a server setting called CORS (Cross-Origin Resource Sharing) to allow access.
 When contacting them, reference [this IIIF implementation guide](https://iiif.io/guides/guide_for_implementers/#other-considerations) for technical details.

 ### 2. Error: "The provided input is not a valid URL"